 Bad Hair Days: An Anxiety Acceptance Metaphor

 Imagine walking to work and noticing some hairs out of place tickling your forehead.
-Frustrated, you would stop to pat and smooth your hair out, oftentimes with your comb, which followed you everywhere.
-Of course, you’d be late to work pretty often because every fifteen steps or so you’d have to stop and find the nearest reflective surface to investigate your coif.
-You’d spend much of your commute either thinking about your hair or actively engaged in rearranging it to make sure that nothing was out of place.
+Frustrated, you would stop to pat and smooth your hair out, with your comb, which followed you everywhere.
+You’d be late to work pretty often because every fifteen steps or so you’d have to stop to find the nearest reflective surface and investigate your coif.
+You’d spend much of your commute either thinking about your hair or actively engaged in rearranging it.
 You’d notice that when you weren’t tending to your hair, you’d be tending to the thoughts about your hair.
-You’d often think about your constant hair struggles and wonder about the various strategies you might try to help you tame the wild beast on your head.
+You’d often think about your constant hair struggles and wonder how you might tame the wild beast on your head.

-During work, you'd excuse yourself from meetings quite often and run to the bathroom to take care of business (remember, we’re still talking about hair).
-You'd be in there making sure your hair was looking just right, as anything less would be a problem for you.
-Rather than work stuff, your work travel bag would only include a small towel along with some shampoo and hair products.
+At work, you'd excuse yourself from meetings quite often and run to the bathroom to take care of business.
+You'd be in there making sure your hair was looking just right, as anything less would be a problem.
+Rather than work stuff, your work travel bag would include a small towel along with some shampoo and hair products.
 You would need it for those really bad hair days when you decided to dunk your head in the bathroom sink and start your hair routine from scratch.

 During beautiful summer afternoons, you’d make your friend dine indoors when meeting for lunch, as the breeze would be your sworn enemy.
-You’d also avoid leisurely walks, bicycle rides, and any situation that might cause your hair to not look its very best.
-In fact, you’d often choose to stay home to ensure that your hair could be tamed and controlled, rather than risk having to deal with this time-consuming, energy-draining problem that followed your everywhere.
+You’d avoid leisurely walks, bicycle rides, and any situation that might cause your hair to not look its very best.
+In fact, you’d often stay home to ensure that your hair could be controlled.

 Can you picture living like this?